levivm/levivm.github.i/_posts/2016-09-30-using-django-translations.markdown

 ![Screen Shot 2016-09-06 at 12.12.51 AM.png](https://s22.postimg.org/6bxmopfnl/Screen_Shot_2016_09_06_at_12_17_00_AM.png)

-Our goal is to have a spanish and english version of our site.

 There two main steps when you need to translate a django app.
 The first one is  marking the strings that should be translated and second one is to generate language files where you would define the translated strings for those marked ones.

 ### Marking strings.

 Django provides two function for defining translations strings.
 They are `ugettext()` and `ugettext_lazy()`.